Ovary: Function

 At puberty, the ovary begins to secrete increasing levels of hormones.
 Secondary sex characteristics begin to develop in response to the hormones.
 The ovary changes structure and function beginning at puberty.
-Since the ovaries are able to regulate hormones, they also play an important role in pregnancy and fertility.
-When egg cells (oocytes) are released from the fallopian tube, a variety of feedback mechanisms stimulate the endocrine system, which cause hormone levels to change.
+Since the ovaries can regulate hormones, they also play an important role in pregnancy and fertility.
+Usually, ovulation occurs in one of the two ovaries, releasing an egg cell each menstrual cycle.
+When an egg cell (mature oocyte) is released from the fallopian tube, a variety of feedback mechanisms stimulate the endocrine system, which causes hormone levels to change.
 These feedback mechanisms are controlled by the hypothalamus and pituitary glands.
 Messages or signals from the hypothalamus are sent to the pituitary gland.
 In turn, the pituitary gland releases hormones to the ovaries.
 From this signaling, the ovaries release their own hormones.